 Underinsured Motorists coverages.
-While stopped at a red light, Tejal is struck from behind
+While stopped at a red light, Tejal is struck from behind by another vehicle that immediately speeds away from the scene.
+Tejal has no idea who

 Tejal has a Personal Auto Policy (PAP) covering her car for Liability and Uninsured/